If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • The alcove is only one tile wide and contains nothing in it.
 In the final game, it's two tiles wide.

-• The water texture is different.
+• The water texture is brighter and more detailed.

 • And of course, the game's earlier name is written on the wall.
 It seems the space/hyphen between "Banjo" and "Kazooie" had to be removed in order for the extra letters to fit.